kubernetes/website/content/zh/docs/concepts/workloads/controllers/statefulset.md

 In the above, stable is synonymous with persistence across Pod (re)scheduling.
-If an application doesn't require any stable identifiers or ordered deployment, deletion, or scaling, you should deploy your application with a controller that provides a set of stateless replicas.
-Controllers such as [Deployment](/docs/concepts/workloads/controllers/deployment/) or [ReplicaSet](/docs/concepts/workloads/controllers/replicaset/) may be better suited to your stateless needs.
+If an application doesn't require any stable identifiers or ordered deployment, deletion, or scaling, you should deploy your application using a workload object that provides a set of stateless replicas.
+[Deployment](/docs/concepts/workloads/controllers/deployment/) or
+[ReplicaSet](/docs/concepts/workloads/controllers/replicaset/) may be better suited to your stateless needs.
 -->